Brief Summary of World Religious Statistics

 In addition to the just mentioned web page on the growth of Islam, I have just added a web page on the growth of Islam in Europe.
 The figures are surprising.

 Christianity has remained a steady one third of the world's population for a long time.
 Here is a page on the Christian faith's future prospects.

 Religion is rising in the Third World while it declines in the First.
 But what will happen to the relative population of the First and Third World.
 With the rapidly declining birth rates and the rapidly rising rising economic growth rates of the Third World a much larger portion of the world's population maybe in the First World a few decades from now.
-This is discussed at length at the preceeding link.
+This is discussed at length at the preceding link.
 How will the First World's growth influence the balance between religion and secularism?
-Related to the above is a list of First World nations and a discussion of political, and econmic stability in the First World.
+Related to the above is a list of First World nations and a discussion of political, and economic stability in the First World.